vimeo/iris/README.md

 ```

 ## Usage
-Import components into your React app.
+Import components into your React app:
 ```jsx
 import { Button, ButtonIconOnly, ParagraphMd } from '@vimeo/iris';